The through-line has always been: what a brand says, how it looks, and how it actually lands with the people it's for.

 Two cohesive, inviting websites that give this unique Westchester County destination a unified digital presence, driving reservations, delivery orders, and foot traffic to both the restaurant and the revitalized 9-hole course.

-A platform that eliminates the cycle of re-prompting by giving AI the context itneeds to get closer to final on the first pass.
-New users onboard into arobust, immediately useful system.
-Clients with specific needs get precision-built guardrail stacks that scale with them.
-What was once anpromising but bare framework is now a scalable AI infrastructure for marketing teams that want consistent, brand-right output — without making every employee a prompt engineer.
+A platform that cuts out the re-prompting cycle by giving AI the context it needs to get close to final on the first pass.
+New users land in a system that already works instead of a blank one they have to configure.
+Clients with specific needs get guardrail stacks built for them that scale as they grow.
+What started as a promising but bare framework is now infrastructure marketing teams can actually run on, without turning every employee into a prompt engineer.

 With 30 years as a trusted name in plant-based meals, Dr. Praeger's had recently updated their brand identity and packaging.
 Their digital presence needed to reflect the new direction while solving a core business problem: their products are sold in stores, not online, so the website needed to drive customers to retail locations.